c4arl0s/9CentralizedWorkflows/README.md

 # 	* [Create a Bare Repository (Central)](https://github.com/c4arl0s/9CentralizedWorkflowsRysGitTutorial#9-centralized-workflows-rysgit-tutorial---content)

-First, let's create our central **"Communication Hub"**.
+First, let's create our central "Communication Hub".
 Again, make sure to change /path/to/my-git-repo to the actual path to your repository.
-If you have decided to host the central repository on your server, you should SSH into it an run the **git init** command wherever you would like to store the repository.
+If you have decided to host the central repository on your server, you should SSH into it an run the git init command wherever you would like to store the repository.

 The instructions leads you to the container directory of your git repository